 If one opts to choose Grihastha Ashrama after Brahmacharya Ashrama, he is Upakurvana Brahmachari.
 Upakurvana Brahmachari maintains celibacy until his studies are over and Naishtika Brahmachari maintains celibacy for the whole of his life.

-After successfully completing Brahmacharya Ashrama at the age of twenty-five, if one chooses not to proceed conventionally to the Grihastha Ashrama and opts for continuing the life of an ascetic for the attainment of liberation by maintaining celibacy and living with his Guru, he is a Naishtika Brahmachari.
+Subsequent upon the successful completion of Brahmacharya Ashrama at the age of twenty-five, if one chooses not to proceed conventionally to the Grihastha Ashrama and opts for continuing the life of an ascetic for the attainment of liberation by maintaining celibacy and living with his Guru, he is a Naishtika Brahmachari.

-Rules for a Naishtika Brahmachari
+Brahmacharya Rules for a Naishtika Brahmachari

 The other name of Naishtika Brahmachari is Nitya Brahmachari.
 Nitya means permanent.

-If you have difficulty in believing this, take the case of Swami Vivekananda who was also a Brahmachari.
+If you have difficulty believing this, take the case of Swami Vivekananda who was also a Brahmachari.
 His strength of memory and wisdom were just the result of Celibacy.

 But modern science has yet to understand the glory of celibacy.

 Mahatma Gandhi practiced Brahmacharya in his later part of life.
 His influence on people and others was due to the power of Celibacy.
-One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.
+Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.

 Brahmacharya in Yoga